yogeshgunasekaran/NGNIX-provisioning-Manually/README.md

   }
 }
 ~~~
+>
+> The above file configuration will let the Ngnix to listen the requests from client in port 80 and re-direct those requests to the tomcat servers at the backend in port 8080.
+>
 #### <ins> *Note*</ins>  : <br>
 > where there are more than 1 backend application server, just add the application server ip's in the upstream as below, <br>
 > upstream backend { <br>